Avanos Medical (NYSE:AVNS) Updates FY 2022 Earnings Guidance

-Several equities research analysts have recently issued reports on the stock.
-Morgan Stanley decreased their price target on shares of Avanos Medical from $33.00 to $28.00 and set an underweight rating for the company in a research note on Friday, July 15th.
-Stifel Nicolaus decreased their price target on shares of Avanos Medical from $37.00 to $28.00 in a research note on Monday, July 18th.
-KeyCorp decreased their price target on shares of Avanos Medical from $41.00 to $38.00 and set an overweight rating for the company in a research note on Wednesday.
-Finally, StockNews.com lowered shares of Avanos Medical from a buy rating to a hold rating in a research note on Saturday, April 16th.
+Several analysts recently commented on the company.
+Morgan Stanley dropped their target price on Avanos Medical from $33.00 to $28.00 and set an underweight rating on the stock in a report on Friday, July 15th.
+KeyCorp dropped their target price on Avanos Medical from $41.00 to $38.00 and set an overweight rating on the stock in a report on Wednesday, August 10th.
+Stifel Nicolaus dropped their target price on Avanos Medical from $37.00 to $28.00 in a report on Monday, July 18th.
+Finally, StockNews.com raised Avanos Medical from a hold rating to a buy rating in a report on Thursday, August 11th.

 Institutional Trading of Avanos Medical

-Several institutional investors and hedge funds have recently made changes to their positions in AVNS.
-Goldman Sachs Group Inc. raised its position in shares of Avanos Medical by 24.5% during the 1st quarter.
-Goldman Sachs Group Inc. now owns 1,998,871 shares of the company’s stock valued at $66,962,000 after buying an additional 392,870 shares in the last quarter.
-Dimensional Fund Advisors LP raised its position in Avanos Medical by 12.9% in the 1st quarter.
-Dimensional Fund Advisors LP now owns 2,365,949 shares of the company’s stock worth $79,260,000 after purchasing an additional 271,105 shares during the period.
-Arrowstreet Capital Limited Partnership purchased a new position in Avanos Medical in the 1st quarter worth $5,000,000.
-Charles Schwab Investment Management Inc. raised its position in Avanos Medical by 28.3% in the 1st quarter.
-Charles Schwab Investment Management Inc. now owns 556,028 shares of the company’s stock worth $18,628,000 after purchasing an additional 122,601 shares during the period.
-Finally, Vanguard Group Inc. raised its position in Avanos Medical by 2.2% in the 1st quarter.
-Vanguard Group Inc. now owns 5,334,332 shares of the company’s stock worth $178,700,000 after purchasing an additional 112,546 shares during the period.
-Hedge funds and other institutional investors own 92.71% of the company’s stock.
+Institutional investors have recently made changes to their positions in the company.
+Captrust Financial Advisors boosted its stake in shares of Avanos Medical by 23.9% in the first quarter.
+Captrust Financial Advisors now owns 2,704 shares of the company’s stock worth $91,000 after acquiring an additional 521 shares during the last quarter.
+Natixis Advisors L.P. acquired a new stake in shares of Avanos Medical in the first quarter worth approximately $378,000.
+US Bancorp DE boosted its stake in shares of Avanos Medical by 12.3% in the first quarter.
+US Bancorp DE now owns 11,468 shares of the company’s stock worth $383,000 after acquiring an additional 1,259 shares during the last quarter.
+Renaissance Technologies LLC acquired a new stake in shares of Avanos Medical in the first quarter worth approximately $395,000.
+Finally, PDT Partners LLC acquired a new stake in shares of Avanos Medical in the second quarter worth approximately $416,000.
+92.71% of the stock is owned by institutional investors and hedge funds.

 About Avanos Medical